 Typically, RVPs, who must be either a builder, owner, or manager of rental housing, have been involved in NAA, serving on committees, prior to being elected RVP.
 However, this is not a requirement.
 Contact your RVP(s) and let him/her know that you are interested in serving.
 Usually During the NAA Education Conference & Exposition, NAA’s ten regions hold Regional Meetings and elect their RVPs for the following year.
 RVPs are elected to serve a two-year term.
 It is advised that you indicate your desire to serve as an RVP three to four months before the NAA Education Conference, which takes place in June.

 NAA RVPs are expected to visit each affiliate in their region at least once during the two-year term.
 In addition, RVPs may be called upon to assist affiliates in their region who are having problems.
-The Vice President of Governance at 703/518-6141, Ext.
-107 will be happy to answer any questions you may have and provide you with further information about the role of an NAA RVP.
+Contact Karen Goggin, Vice President of Governance at 703-797-0602, and she will be happy to answer any questions you may have and provide you with further information about the role of an NAA RVP.